UviDTE-UviSpace/uvispace-documentation/Introduction.rst

   SoC (ZedBoard) that controls the whole system.
 The *uvispace* software project is executed there, whose main tasks are:

-    - communicate with the FPGA-based image processing nodes, using the TCP/IP protocol
+    - Communicate with the FPGA-based image processing nodes, using the TCP/IP protocol.
-    - Merge the data obtained from the image processing nodes
+    - Merge the data obtained from the image processing nodes.
-    - Get the global coordinates of the UGVs
+    - Get the global coordinates of the UGVs.
-    - Given the destination of the UGVs, calculate the optimal path
+    - Given the destination of the UGVs, calculate the optimal path.
-    - Calculate the UGVs speed, using a navigation model
+    - Calculate the UGVs speed, using a navigation model.
     - Communicate with the Arduino controllers, using the ZigBee protocol, and send them the speed set points.